ietf-wg-nmop/draft-ietf-nmop-digital-map-concept/draft-ietf-nmop-simap-concept.md

 from specific SAIN subservices to each Service instance, corresponding to components of the network.
 These components are good candidates for explaining the source of a Service degradation.

-The application will be able to retrieve a topology layer and any network/node/termination point/link instances from the controller via the SIMAP APIs and from the response it will be able to determine the health of each instance by navigating to the SAIN subservices and its symptoms.
+The SIMAP client application will be able to retrieve a topology layer and any network/node/termination point/link instances from the SIMAP server via the SIMAP APIs and from the response it will be able to determine the health of each instance by navigating to the SAIN subservices and its symptoms.

 ## Service E2E and Per-link KPIs

-The application will be able to retrieve a topology at any layer from a controller via the SIMAP APIs and from the response it will be able to navigate to and retrieve any KPIs for selected topology entity.
+The SIMAP client application will be able to retrieve a topology at any layer from a SIMAP server via the SIMAP APIs and from the response it will be able to navigate to and retrieve any KPIs for selected topology entity.

 ## Network Capacity Planning {#network-capacity-planning}